mcoyne1948/rpi_led_controller/README.md

 Instructions for the installation of the gRPC module may be found [here](https://grpc.io/docs/languages/python/quickstart/).
 This should be done as root using sudo. (**Note**: You only need to install the grpcio-tools if you make changes to the .proto file and need to recompile it.)
 ### Install Server
 Instructions for the installation of the gRPC module may be found above.
 Instructions for the installation of the Python wiringpi module may be found [here](https://pypi.org/project/wiringpi/).
 Copy the directory *LED_responder* and its contents to an appropriate location in the home directory.
 #### Wiring

 ## Operation and Testing
-With all the software installed on both client and server, and the hardware setup on the server, start the Naomi client:
+With all the software installed on both client and server, and the hardware setup on the server, go to a terminal session on the led_controller Raspberry Pi and start the Naomi client:
 ```shell
 cd _your_Naomi_directory_
 ./Naomi
 ```
-Then go to a terminal session on the Raspberry Pi LED controller server and enter:
+Then go to a terminal session on the LED_responder Raspberry Pi server and enter:
 ```shell
 cd LED_responder_server_program_directory_
 ./led_ctlr_server.py